-Alteration: For the purposes of this Ordinance, this includes any change in siding materials, roofing materials, foundations, gutters, door and window sash and integral decorative elements, such as, but not limited to, cornices, brackets, window architraves, doorway pediments, railing, balusters, columns, cupolas and cresting and roof decorations.
+Alteration: For the purposes of this Ordinance, this includes any change in foundations, gutters, door and window sash and integral decorative elements, such as, but not limited to, cornices, brackets, window architraves, doorway pediments, railing, balusters, columns, cupolas and cresting and roof decorations.
 This definition also includes the addition of rooftop solar panels, skylights, utilities, and similar when seen from the public realm.